Seth-Wolfgang/IVSparse-dev/README.md

 # Issues because I forgot and had to remember after winter break:
 * Eigen vector has 0's in it
+Issue could be caused by things being casted to int.
 * Eigen vector is not being properly converted to SRLE -> But its close!
 Test case did show its working, but random case does NOT

 * Optimize Optimize Optimize

 * Turn iterator into a subclass of the constructor